 While everyday oral hygiene practices help protect your teeth, gums, and mouth from various diseases, sometimes it is necessary to visit a dentist.
 It is recommended to visit a dentist at least twice a year with 6 months gap in between.

-For example, dentist in westchester ca will thoroughly check your oral health and will effectively remove any calculus while looking for cavities that are unknown to you.
+For example, my friend, a dentist in westchester ca will thoroughly check your oral health and will effectively remove any calculus while looking for cavities that are unknown to you.
 Dentists are also able to spot potential diseases taking root in your mouth in a timely manner.
 If caught on time, just about any oral health problem can be dealt with before it gets worse.